andruschka/react-meteor-hooks/Readme.md

 # react-meteor-hooks ☄️
 ## GETTING REBUILT RN - since hooks have changed...
+Please use react-meteor-data
 React Hooks for Meteor.
 It was never easier to integrate React into the Meteor stack.

 ## Usage